jpulse-net/jpulse-framework/docs/dev/work-items.md

 - add jpulse/config-sources.json with timestamp of app.conf for auto-update of app.json
 - add webapp/utils/bootstrap.js - architecture to created centralized dependency initialization system for consistent module loading order

-### W-034: error reporting without redirect - v0.3.9
+### W-034, v0.3.9: error reporting without redirect
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - view controller: for 404 and other errors do not redirect to /error/index.shtml, but show error message with same style and content like webapp/view/error/index.shtml
 - keep webapp/view/error/index.shtml for client side redirects that need a 404 page

-### W-035: view: script separation with enhanced jpulse-common.js utilities - v0.4.0
+### W-035, v0.4.0: view: script separation with enhanced jpulse-common.js utilities
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - objective: avoid duplicate code in browser; spend less time to create a new view and to maintain existing views
 - create a webapp/view/jpulse-common.js: